tuhai63/electron-client-es6/README.md

 # Electron Client ES6

-This project is modified from `electron-ghsts-poc` by spliting the desktop Electron application into a Web client and a REST server.
+This project is modified from `electron-ghsts-poc` by spliting the desktop Electron application into a remote Desktop or Web client and a REST server.
 It intends to prove that the same Web technology can be used to produce Desktop, Desktop/REST and Web applications with relative ease.
+This demo can run either as a remote Desktop or a Web client.
 The project `node-server-es6` is used as the REST server, serving out sample GHSTS Legal Entities data.

 ## Components and Features